jod75/acm-like-text-paper/README.md

 Changes:
 - Paper size is set to A4
-- Removes ACM specific text
+- Removed ACM specific text
-- Adds PDF properties to document
+- Added PDF properties to document
-- Splits text in different files for easier manageability.
+- Split text in different files for easier manageability.